bellons91/personal-tech-notes/azure/Azure Functions/Azure Functions.md

 ---
 tags: azure, cloud, az-900 serverless, paas, az-204, azure-functions
 ---

-# Azure Functions

-Azure Functions is an **event-driven**, **serverless** compute option that doesn't require maintaining virtual machines or containers.
+Azure Functions is an #event-driven, #serverless compute option that doesn't require maintaining virtual machines or containers.

 With Azure Functions, an event wakes the function, alleviating the need to keep resources provisioned when there are no events.

 Since the function runs only after an event is triggered and then all the resources are deallocated, you only **pay for the CPU time** used by the function.

-Azure Functions supports **triggers**, which are ways to start the execution of your code, and **bindings**, which are ways to simplify coding for input and output data.
+Azure Functions supports #triggers, which are ways to start the execution of your code, and **bindings**, which are ways to simplify coding for input and output data.

 ## Use cases